FerrnA/FerrnA/README.md

 <hr>

 ### E-kommerce
-E commerce tech store developed together with 5 teammates, as final group project of SoyHenry's bootcamp.
+Web commerce for a tech store, developed in a team of 6, as a final project of SoyHenry bootcamp.
 <br/>
 Home                       |  Checkout
 :-------------------------:|:-------------------------: